kevinzhuang01/srp_2025/_profiles/samirabegum.md

   Information Science; Infrastructure and Instrumentation; Other Earth and Environmental Sciences; Statistics and Probability; Visualization and Human-Computer Systems;
   Organization
+motivation: "I had the opportunity to attend the Sustainable Horizons Institute HPC bootcamp (Summer of 2023) at the Berkeley National Lab and work on a group project using AI (large language models) for energy justice.
+My mentors and researchers/staff from other groups highly encouraged me to consider working for the DOE labs, noting that SRP would be a great avenue to do so.
+I grew very interested in HPC over the course of the conference and heard great feedback from an alumnus of the SRP program!
+  The most inspiring element of that opportunity that pushed me to apply was the genuine interest researchers from the labs had for their work.
+It would be an incredible opportunity to work on a project Iâ\x80\x99m curious about, especially with people that will only make that experience better.
+Additionally, I served as a peer mentor during the second iteration of this bootcamp this summer at the Argonne National Lab.
+I had the opportunity to reconnect with my peers and research mentors from the previous bootcamp, encourage students emerging in these fields by providing technical and social support, and further develop my technical proficiency in AI/ML systems.
+Through these experiences, I've learned that my information processing is geared towards logic and pattern recognition.
+Whether it be consumer decision making in economics, mapping in discrete math, or organizing my academic workflow, I generally find connections and perform academically by thinking abstractly.
+Iâ\x80\x99ve developed this sort of mentality over time and through the flexibility of attending a liberal arts college.
+In a matter-of-fact way, I like things that make sense â\x80\x93 and computational work is the exact subject that I believe makes sense to me.
+It aligns very well with the way I think yet challenges me on the occasions it doesnâ\x80\x99t.
+  Iâ\x80\x99d consider myself goal-oriented, and working through data-driven programs has a tangibility that feels rare in other fields.
+As Iâ\x80\x99ve developed an interest in ethics through philosophy, Iâ\x80\x99ve looked further into computer science and artificial intelligence.
+Data sciences and AI/ML in the computer science field specifically called me to because of their human element.
+Despite being a very STEM-centered subject, it feels as though it could be a social science due to its theoretical and applicable nature.
+Especially given that computers were modelled after humans and data is tracked from details on human behavior.
+Combining elements of the human and inhuman is part of the work I aspire to do in the tech field!
+In conjunction with my research areas and interests, a primary motivating principle of applying to this program is getting the opportunity to work with leading researchers in such an emerging and relevant field.
+Of the people I've met, mostly from the DOE labs, everyone has been incredibly passionate about their and welcoming to newcomers.
+  Additionally, many of the projects Iâ\x80\x99ve seen across the national lab and NSF websites are issues that align with my interests and skillset.
+Attending and mentoring for the HPC bootcamps certainly reinforced my desire to work alongside the kinds of people I met!"
 image: "/assets/images/pictures/samira_begum.jpg"
 ---